uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 ## Accessing Cheaha

 The primary method for accessing Cheaha is through our online portal website, Open OnDemand.
-To login to our portal, navigate to our <https://rc.uab.edu>, which does not require an on-campus connection.
-You should be presented with UAB's Single Sign-on page.
+To login to our portal, navigate to our <https://rc.uab.edu>, which does not require an on-campus connection nor the UAB Campus VPN.
+You should be presented with UAB's Single Sign-on page, which will require use of [Duo 2FA](https://www.uab.edu/it/home/security/2-factor).
 Login using the appropriate credentials laid out at our [Account Creation page](../account_management/cheaha_account.md).

+[SSH](../uab_cloud/remote_access.md#command-line-via-ssh) may be used to access Cheaha.
+Connect to host `cheaha.rc.uab.edu` on port `22`.

+## Open OnDemand Features

-The portal features a [file browser](./open_ondemand/ood_files.md), [job composer](./open_ondemand/ood_jobs.md) and various [interactive applications](./open_ondemand/ood_interactive.md) including a remote desktop, Jupyter, RStudio and MATLAB, among others.
+The Open OnDemand portal features a [file browser](./open_ondemand/ood_files.md), [job composer](./open_ondemand/ood_jobs.md) and various [interactive applications](./open_ondemand/ood_interactive.md) including a remote desktop, Jupyter, RStudio and MATLAB, among others.
 There is also a [terminal](./open_ondemand/ood_main.md#shell-access) usable directly in the browser for very basic functions such as file management.
 More detailed documentation may be found on our [Open OnDemand page](./open_ondemand/ood_main.md).

 ## Hardware